-- Damage caused by the installation process (like for example during a tune-up).
+- Damage caused by the installation process (for example, during a tune-up).

 Carbon deposits blocking the spark plug's electrodes are usually caused by engine oil that's burning inside the cylinder the spark plug is connected to.

-You can easily identify an oil-burning engine because:
+You can quickly identify an oil-burning engine because:

-- They need to have engine oil added on a regular basis.
+- They need to have engine oil added regularly.

 How Do I Know My Spark Plugs Need Changing?

 The spark plugs on your 1.7L Honda Civic will eventually wear out and will need replacement.
 Unfortunately, the spark plugs will need to be replaced before they wear out in many cases.